- 06 Jan 2023

-Name: This field allows you to create an alias so that you can quickly identify the Account among other Accounts.
+**Name:**This field allows you to create an alias so that you can quickly identify the Account among other Accounts.

-The extension numbers that are part of a hunt group can be arranged into groups known as stages.
+The extension numbers that are part of a ring group can be arranged into groups known as stages.
 Each stage is configured to ring for a specified period before the system begins ringing the next stage.
 To continue ringing the same extension throughout all stages, include that extension in each ring stage.
 A last-resort or final stage number (often an auto attendant or a cell phone) can also be used when none of the extensions pick up the call.
-A common use case for the hunt group is to use the hunt group as the main number for incoming calls, then put the receptionist, secretaries, and assistants on the different stages.
+A common use case for the ring group is to use the ring group as the main number for incoming calls, then put the receptionist, secretaries, and assistants on the different stages.

-The hunt group supports three stages and a final stage.
+The ring group supports three stages and a final stage.
 Each stage can be configured to ring for a different number of seconds, and the final stage can be either an internal or external phone number.

 For each stage:

 - List the extensions or numbers that should be part of that stage.
 When entering multiple extensions, use a space as a separator (only one number is permitted for the final stage).

 - For duration, specify the length of time that the system should ring each stage before ringing the next.
 The duration of the stages must be specified in seconds.

 - For unwanted stages, leave the fields empty.

 If all extensions of a stage are unavailable, the system will immediately move to the next stage.

 If you check the missed flag for the stage, the PBX will send a missed call indication to the phone when it moves to the next stage and the phone is not part of the next stage.